 Once we have our Mimeoplasm built just as we need, our strategy shifts to beatdown.
 Using our reactionary spells and calculated attacks, we can easily use the pressure of massive commander damage to methodically mow down our opponents' battlefield presence, until nothing is left standing.

-Our reanimation spells such as Animate Dead, Exhume, Living Death, Reanimate, Stitch Together, Victimize can be used to cheat out some of our targets if we're finding our commander locked down or otherwise inaccessible.
+Our reanimation spells such as Animate Dead, Dread Return, Exhume, Living Death, Reanimate, Stitch Together, and Victimize can be used to cheat out some of our targets if we're finding our commander locked down or otherwise inaccessible.
 Getting a Praetor or two in the first several turns can all but pave our path to victory and swiftly promote us to Archenemy.

 As a last-resort wincon, we have a secondary backup commander in the 99: Jarad, Golgari Lich Lord.
 With a sizeable monster like Consuming Aberration or Lord of Extinction on the battlefield, 1BG can win us the game on the spot.